 - 2013 – Collected food and funds to help feed, trap, spay and neuter feral cats in Manchester.

 - 2012 – Collected shoes for kids in Honduras.

 Food Bags for Backpacks and Prayer Shawls

-We are into our second year of donating, packing and delivering 25 food bags monthly to Manchester Elementary School.
+We are into our fifth year of donating, packing and delivering 25 food bags monthly to Manchester Elementary School.
 The congregation donates more than what is needed each month!
 The school children are very appreciative of what they received and several students have sent us handmade thank you cards.

 Monthly we also bless and donate prayer shawls made by our members and friends to Dove House as well as friends and family members of our church who could use a prayer and a tender touch.

 Due directly to our Trinity UCC Food Bags Program Project, another group started the same partnership with EBB Valley Elementary School.

 We are indeed spreading the word of feeding God’s children.

 Black Friday Open House

 Trinity participates in Manchester’s Black Friday event each year.
 Immediately after the lighting of the town tree, residents cross the street to Trinity for the lighting of our outdoor crèche and for hot chocolate, cookies, and the treat of hearing our Director of Music Ministry play the keyboard and sing carols.